Tennis-Job done, Berrettini off to watch Ajla | Sports-Games

 The roll call of players who have completed the London double includes John McEnroe, Boris Becker, Pete Sampras, Rafa Nadal and Andy Murray and, after becoming the first Italian man in 23 years to reach the Wimbledon quarter-finals, Berrettini looks confident in his attempt to join that illustrious group.
 The seventh seed broke early in each of the sets and, although Wimbledon debutant Ivashka produced a mini recovery to claw his way back from 5-1 down in the second, the result never seemed to be in doubt on a sun-soaked Court 12.

-A sanguine dropshot from Berrettini ended the 79th-ranked Belarusian's challenge, leaving the Italian to look forward to a last-eight meeting with either German fourth seed Alexander Zverev or Canadian 16th seed Felix Auger-Aliassime.
+A sanguine dropshot from Berrettini ended the 79th-ranked Belarusian's challenge, leaving the Italian to look forward to a last-eight meeting with Canadian 16th seed Felix Auger-Aliassime who beat fourth seed Alexander Zverev.
 "I'm pretty happy for the level, for the intensity, for my mindset over all the games and stuff.
 I was pretty focused," Berrettini told reporters after emulating fellow Italian Davide Sanguinetti's 1998 feat of reaching the quarters.

 "I had a game that I didn't serve that well in - 5-2 in the second.
 But, yeah, I'm happy.
 I'm not using a lot of energy because I won most of the matches (in) three sets.
 It's really good for me if I look at the long run."
 DEBUT APPEARANCE